mattermost/docs/source/install/prod-docker.rst

        sudo chown -R 2000:2000 ./volumes/app/mattermost/
        docker-compose up -d

-   The docker-compose network that is created by the above steps defaults to 172.18.0.0/16.
+The ``docker-compose`` network that is created defaults to 172.18.0.0/16.
 If you need to change the default network this `link <https://success.docker.com/article/how-do-i-configure-the-default-bridge-docker0-network-for-docker-engine-to-a-different-subnet>`__ provides guidelines on how to do that.
-If the network is already set up with the above default, you need to run the following command to remove it, so that the a subsequent run will generate it again with the new network setting.
+If the network is already set up with the default, you need to run the following command to remove it.
+Then, run the command again to regenerate the default network to include the new network setting.

    .. code:: bash